-Shawn Hubbard is a sports, fitness and reportage photographer based out of Baltimore, Maryland.
-He’s also the team photographer for the Baltimore Ravens.
+Shawn Hubbard is not only a sport, fitness, and reportage photographer based out of Baltimore, Maryland, he’s also the team photographer for the Baltimore Ravens.
 A few months back, he gave us a call looking for some help with a web edit in order to integrate some new work into his portfolio and remove some of the older, less applicable content.
-His web and print edits would be part of a larger Branding Overhaul, which you can read about in Rachel's Branding Overhaul: A Touchdown for Shawn Hubbard.
+His web and print edits would be part of a larger Branding Overhaul, which you can read about in Rachel’s Branding Overhaul: A Touchdown for Shawn Hubbard.

 Here’s a screen grab of Shawn’s site before the edit.
 You’ll see that along with his primary specialties, he’s also showing a handful of reportage and personal projects.
 Although these projects included plenty of strong, well-executed images, they just didn’t fit with the current direction of his brand and ended up diluting his focus as a result.

 Shawn’s original edits were also a bit on the extensive side, showing more content than needed in order to show clients his style, vision, and skills.
 The fact that a lot of his team coverage galleries felt dense and staggered with content made it hard to navigate through the work and appreciate key moments and images.
 For example, in Shawn’s Baltimore Ravens gallery below, the image thumbnails lack a sense of continuity and rhythm, causing the gallery to feel like a series of “Best of” and favorites all dumped together.